 Best known for their smartphones and portable power banks, Xiaomi is a strong smartphone player in Asia, beating Huawei to become the top Chinese smartphone vendor globally.
-In Q3 2020, Xiaomi also surpassed Apple as the world’s third-largest smartphone maker in Q3 2020.
+In Q3 2020, Xiaomi also surpassed Apple as the world’s third-largest smartphone maker.
 Xiaomi is also increasingly gaining traction for their other smart devices such as smart watches, smart speakers, air purifiers and more.

-Xiaomi currently trades at HK$26.30.
+Xiaomi currently trades at HK$26.70.
 Like Alibaba, Xiaomi does not pay out dividends.

 To invest in any of the three stocks above, you can purchase the stock directly with a brokerage account.
 Do keep in mind that your brokerage account has to provide you with access to the market the stock is listed on.

 Other ways to invest in Alibaba, Tencent & Xiaomi

 Purchasing an individual stock comes with a degree of risk.
 It doesn’t offer diversification unlike exchange traded funds, unit trusts or robo-advisors.
 If you’re looking to reduce your concentration risk while still enjoying the exposure to these top Chinese companies, consider the following options.